falconshark/atmessager/README.md

 config.json
 -----------

 config.json contain the setting of server and log file path.
+You can change the listen port of ATMessager and where to save log files.

 Example: